Zalk0/LO14_Project/README.md

 # LO14_Project

 Project of a virtual machines network (with the virtual machines being files) and creation of commands usable when connected to a machine.
+The project is as we sent it to the teacher, we won't touch it anymore (hence the archived mod)

 ## List of Commands

-Here is a list of commands, which you can also display in a detailled version with the following command in the script.
+You can have the list of command by calling the script with the help option:

 > rsvh -help